 I don’t have cable television, which means I miss stuff, like commercials that feature eco-model/author/activist Summer Rayne Oaks as the new face of Aveeno.
 I found out after seeing a tweet about a Greenwala post on the topic.

 I looked around a bit more to make sure, and found that, yup, Oaks is working with Aveeno.

 Being in the public eye doesn’t denote public responsibility

 Often, if someone is in the public eye, folks will say, “That person needs to set a good example!”
 For example, consider how people freak out when choose-a-Disney-teen-star-of-the-moment smokes or shows up scantily clad to some party.

 I don’t actually agree.
 Just because someone is in the public eye, doesn’t mean that they HAVE to, or even should set a good example.
 Especially if said famous person never claimed to stand for a specific cause or general goodness in the first place.

-But what if you’re claiming “eco” as part of your brand – then are you responsible?
+If you claim “eco” as part of your brand – are you responsible?